victoresque/pytorch-template/README.md

   "name": "MNIST_LeNet",
   ```

-The checkpoints will be saved in `save_dir/name`.
+The checkpoints will be saved in `save_dir/name/timestamp/checkpoint_epoch_n`, with timestamp in mmdd_HHMMSS format.

-The config file is saved in the same folder.
+A copy of config file will be saved in the same folder.

 **Note**: checkpoints contain:
   ```python